 You can’t visit Disney World without trying Magic Kingdom’s cheeseburger egg rolls, which feel like a little piece of heaven in your mouth.
-After eating, you can enjoy the Kilimanjaro Safaris that immerses guests into the Savanna grasslands of Africa.
+After eating in Disney World’s fun dining scene, you can enjoy the Kilimanjaro Safaris that immerses guests into the Savanna grasslands of Africa.

 Living With The Land is an excellent activity that takes you on a journey inside a greenhouse to know the different ways to grow food and learn how people survive in the most brutal environments.
 It’s an educational activity that stimulates learning for kids.